DSpotDevelopers/mips-test-planning/integration-test-structure.md

   When entering an unexistent URL the Not Found page is displayed.
 It contains a descriptive message and a link to the Home page.

 * Menu Interactions
   The three submenus are displayed when clicking the corresponding menu items:Learn, Views and Get in Touch.
 In each submenu the subsubmenu appear when hovering over the corresponding submenu item.
+Clicking a item not containing a submenu opens the corresponding view.

 * Dark Mode Test
 When click the icon the site switchs to dark or normal mode